SuyStha7/Object-in-JavaScript/README.md

 # Object-in-JavaScript
-This page contains basics object in javascripy
+This page contains basics object in javascript